Geometry of Swarm Theory

 Why the Interiors Are Not Real Space

 Each node’s membranes enclose an interior volume, but this interior is not part of the universe.
 It is not “empty space” — it is the absence of space.
-Inside, there are no distances to measure, no directions to point, no fields to propagate.
-This is why waves cannot enter zero nodes: there is nowhere for them to go.
+Inside there are no distances to measure, no directions to point, no fields to propagate.
+Waves cannot enter zero nodes because there is nowhere for them to go.
 Reality is confined to the membrane itself.

 How Large Is the Lattice Spacing?